pjgibson25/ADTdq/README.md

 feel free to contact me at:

-PGibson@isdh.IN.gov
+Peter.Gibson@doh.wa.gov

 with any additional questions.

 ## The Author
-PJ Gibson - Data Analyst for Indiana State Department of Health
+PJ Gibson - Data Analyst for Washington State Department of Health

 ## Special Thanks
 * Harold Gil - Director of Public Health Informatics for Indiana State Department of Health.